paulklemm/zenf-hugo-source/content/posts/2014-07-16-use-github-for-scientific-writing.markdown

 url: /2014-07-16-use-github-for-scientific-writing/
 ---

-*`GIT` is a very good tool to manage scientific writing, either if you write it on your own or with collaborators.
-The rich set of tools supporting collaborative work makes [Github](https://github.com/) a good place for storing all information there.*
+*`GIT` is a good tool for managing scientific writing, whether you write on your own or with collaborators.
+A rich set of tools for supporting collaborative work makes [Github](https://github.com/) a good place for storing LaTeX source there.*

 ----
 {{< figure src="/blog/media/2014-07-16-use-github-for-scientific-writing/gitlab.png##floatright200" >}}